felipetuliopc/dealership_review/README.md

 ## Installation

 This app was developed on Python 3.8.10.
-To install it: https://www.python.org/downloads/release/python-3810/ .
+Follow [those steps to install it](https://www.python.org/downloads/release/python-3810/).

 After that, a package manager is needed. `pip` is being used: